The Affirmative Action Monitoring Committee Guidelines and Departmental Search Process and Procedures

 Submit space plan, detailing available space and renovation costs to Dean’s office.

 Submit search plan and advertisement to Dean and then to the AAMC, upon receiving approval from the Dean.
-(See section A. below for plan and ad requirements.)
+(See below for plan and ad requirements.)

 Upon receiving approval of the plan and advertisement from the Dean and the AAMC, begin announcing the search/place the advertisement.